 - Hometown: Chicago, IL

-- Areas of Study: Business Analytics; Political Science
+- Areas of Study: Business Analytics and Political Science

 - Hometown: Cleveland, OH

-At Notre Dame Ryan is involved with Student Government, acting as the Secretary for the Class of 2021; JIFFI (Jubilee Initiative for Financial Inclusion), acting as the COO; and the ND Day Student Engagement Committee.
-Additionally, he is a Senior Manager at NDListens, the phone center on campus.
+At Notre Dame, Ryan was involved with Student Government, acting as the secretary for the Class of 2021; JIFFI (Jubilee Initiative for Financial Inclusion), acting as the COO; and the ND Day Student Engagement Committee.
+Additionally, he was a senior manager at NDListens, the phone center on campus.